avdgaag/arjanvandergaag.nl/content/blog/up-and-running-with-lotus.md

 Note that Lotus is in no way bound to any particular testing framework, nor does it come with special test helpers or libraries.
-You'll do fine with Minitest, and that's what I will use here --- but you could just as easily use RSpec.
+You'll do fine with Minitest, and that's what I will use here --- but you could just as easily have used RSpec by adding the `--test=rspec` option to the application generator.

 ## 02. Loading some data

 Let's load some articles from a database to show on the page.
 We'll need to prepare our database and set up some data access infrastructure.
+Lotus::Model support various kinds of adapters, one of which is a schema-less filesystem adapter (based on Ruby's `Marshal`) which is nice for rapid prototyping --- but for demonstration purposes I'll stick to a conventional PostgreSQL database.

 ### Creating a database table with a Sequel migration

 I'm going to assume you have a database set up (if not, look into Postgres' `createdb` command).
 You could manually maintain your database schema, but migrations under source control are much better.
-Lotus itself does not come with schema management functionality, but since Lotus::Model uses [Sequel][] under the covers, we get [its database migrations][sequel-migrations] for free.
+Lotus itself does not come with schema management functionality yet (but it is in the works), but since Lotus::Model uses [Sequel][] under the covers, we get [its database migrations][sequel-migrations] for free.

 Let's write a migration using Sequel's migrations DSL in `./db/migations/001_create_articles.rb`.
 The filename is important: it is